Aussie cycling sensation: Conquering the climb no one could see

 The days since the final stage of the 2025 Tour de France Femmes may feel like heartbreak for 24-year-old powerhouse, but the Victorian cyclist has plenty to be proud of from her recent performances in Europe.

-Last month, Gigante celebrated major career milestones at the Giro d’Italia, winning two difficult mountain stages and securing bronze in the general classification.
+Last month, Gigante celebrated major career milestones at the Giro d’Italia, winning two difficult mountain stages and securing third place in the general classification.

 In doing so, she became the fifth Australian in history to finish on the podium.